George Jepsen

-George Christian Jepsen (born November 23, 1954) is an American lawyer and politician who served as the 24th Attorney General of Connecticut from 2011 to 2019.
+George Christian Jepsen (born November 23, 1954) is an American lawyer and politician who served as the 24th attorney general of Connecticut from 2011 to 2019.

-Jepsen was a State Senator from Connecticut's 27th Senate District, representing Stamford and part of Darien, and served in the Connecticut Senate from 1991 to 2003.
+Jepsen was a State Senator from Connecticut's 27th Senate district, representing Stamford and part of Darien, and served in the Connecticut Senate from 1991 to 2003.
 During his time in the Senate, he served as Senate Majority Leader from 1997 to 2003.
-Prior to that, he served in the Connecticut House of Representatives from 1987 to 1991, representing part of Stamford in Connecticut's 148th House District.
+Prior to that, he served in the Connecticut House of Representatives from 1987 to 1991, representing part of Stamford in Connecticut's 148th House district.
 After leaving the State Senate, he became Chairman of the Connecticut State Democratic Party from 2003 to 2005.

-Biography
+Early life and education

-A Phi Beta Kappa graduate of Dartmouth College, Jepsen earned his J.D. degree from Harvard Law School with honors and also earned a master's degree in public policy from the Kennedy School of Government.
+Jepsen was born in Hattiesburg, Mississippi.
+A Phi Beta Kappa graduate of Dartmouth College, he earned his J.D. degree from Harvard Law School with honors and also earned a master's degree in public policy from the Kennedy School of Government.
 To help pay for his education, he worked as a teaching fellow in constitutional law for former Watergate prosecutor Archibald Cox.